Riverscapes/pyBRAT/docs/Documentation/Tutorials/StepByStep/4-BRATTableTool.md

 weight: 4
 ---

-The first step in using the BRAT toolbox is to run the BRAT Table tool which generates the attributes needed to run the other tools in the toolbox.
+The BRAT Table tool will generate the attributes needed to run the other tools in the toolbox.

 ![table_tool]({{ site.baseurl }}/assets/images/table_tool_new.PNG)